rackerlabs/docs-dedicated-load-balancer-v3/load-balancer/api-docs/f5-api-reference/f5-load-balancer.rst

         }
     }

-Enable Pool Member After Maintenance
+Enable pool member after maintenance
 ------------------------------------

-This setting allows the Pool Member (combination of IP and Port) to continue accepting new connections.
+This setting allows the pool member (combination of IP and Port) to accept new connections.
-Use this feature to enable a Pool Member after a maintenance.
+Use this feature to enable a pool member after a maintenance.

 ::